+The first recordings were mono; just a single speaker was used to reproduce the sound.
 Stereo is a means to spread reproduced sounds along a line between two speakers, and in music recording "5.1 surround" commonly does little more than adding some reverberation behind the listener to make the experience more "enveloping".
 These techniques are inherently limited.

 "First-order" ambisonics uses just four channels, which correspond in microphone terms to an omnidirectional microphone and three orthogonal figure-of-eight (bi-directional) microphones placed at the same point.
 "Higher-order" ambisonics uses more channels (9, 16, 25... you get the idea), but the additional channels do not correspond to any easily visualised physical microphone (technically they are "spherical harmonics").
 All you need to know is that more channels, in this usage, is like more pixels in a picture - it corresponds to a more focussed and precise representation of direction in the sound.